Bicycle Accident Lawyer

 - Failure to yield the right of way or yield in an intersection.

-Flynn Law Firm will not miss any details to help you get the most out of your lawsuit.
-If you are hit by a car and weren’t at fault, you should be entitled to financial compensation in bicycle accidents as a result of the physical and emotional trauma they may cause.
+Flynn Law Firm will take a detail oriented approach to your claim.
+If you are hit by a car, you should be entitled to financial compensation as a result of your injuries.
 While an insurance company may try to offer you a small settlement for a bicycle accident, a good bike accident lawyer will help you deal with insurance companies, help you get the medical treatment you need, and understand all of your options in a case.

-Portland has 33 intersections with 42 green “bike boxes.”
+Many cities have “bike boxes” and other street markings which are meant to help keep cyclists safe.
 These are designed to prevent collisions between cyclists using bike lanes and motorists making right turns.
 Here’s how they work:

 - A bike box is a green pavement marking installed at intersections to reduce conflicts between people bicycling and driving.
 It is a green box on the road with a white bicycle symbol inside.
 It includes green bicycle lanes approaching and leading from the box.